Coregasm: A catchy, funny term for a very real phenomenon.

 Gaining mindful control over your body is the first step in stopping exercise-induced coregasms in their tracks.

-One way to improve your mindful awareness of how your body feels and responds to various movements and actions, is by working on our free Strength & Mobility Kickstart course.
+One way to improve your mindful awareness of how your body feels and responds to various movements and actions, is by working on our Elements course.
 It’s designed around mindful training, and many of our clients have told us how it’s helped them overcome all sorts of physical challenges.